Dasudian/datahub-c-demo/docs/API.md

  *      msg: define a message, use DATAHUB_MESSAGE_INITIALIZER to init first.
  *          then specfy your own data and length of data.
  *          Note: can not be NULL
- *      dt: a token representing a message being delivered is returned by this function.
+ *      dt: a token representing a message being delivered, returned by this function.
  *          If you do not care whether this message arrives cloud, set it as NULL.
- *          If you want to know whether this message is deliveried successfully,
+ *          Otherwise, this token should be defined and used in delivered callback.See
- *          this token should be defined and used in delivered callback(set option msg_delivered_cb)
+ *          option msg_delivered_cb for details.
  *          Note:can be NULL
  * return value:
  *      DE_OK is returned when success,otherwise failed.Error codes are